 December 6 Flyers' birthday

 Petr Nedved, who was acquired from the Phoenix Coyotes in exchange for young defender Dennis Seidenberg in January of 2006, was born on this day in Liberec, Czechoslovakia in 1971.
-In 49 regular season games over parts of two seasons in Philly, the Vancouver Canucks' second-overall selection in the 1990 draft posted six goals, 21 points and 54 PIMs.
+In 49 regular season games over parts of two seasons in Philly, the Vancouver Canucks' second-overall selection in the 1990 draft posted six goals, 21 points, a -28 rating, and 54 PIMs.
 Nedved notched a pair of goals and eight PIMs in six postseason contests.

-2006 -- Andrei Lomakin, the first Russian player ever to skate for the Flyers, passed away on this day in 2006 following a long battle with cancer.
-The native of Voskresensk, Union of Soviet Socialist Republics was only 42 years old.
-Drafted in the seventh round (138-overall) by Philadelphia in the 1991 draft, Lomakin recorded 22 goals, 50 points, and 60 PIMs in 108 games over the course of two seasons.
+Andrei Lomakin, the first Russian player ever to skate for the Flyers, passed away on this day in 2006 following a long battle with cancer.
+The native of Voskresensk, Union of Soviet Socialist Republic was only 42 years old.
+Drafted in the seventh round (138th-overall) by Philadelphia in the 1991 draft, Lomakin recorded 22 goals, 50 points, and 60 PIMs in 108 games over the course of two seasons.
 He was left unprotected for the 1993 expansion draft, and was the ninth forward selected by the Florida Panthers.